Elko Service Unit

 Southern Bands Health Center

 Our ambulatory clinic provides many people with essential health care.
-Staffed by 2 physicians, 2 physician assistants, 1 dentist, and 1 psychologist, this AAAHC accredited family practice clinic offers direct medical, dental, mental health and substance abuse services.
-The total number of staff consists of 39 employees.
-Visiting specialties include audiology, cardiology, hematology, psychiatry and rheumatology.
-We also offer tele-health services including dietary, cardiology, diabetic retinopathy screening, pain management, psychiatry and rheumatology.
-Contract health care services are also coordinated by referring to hospitals and clinics both locally and in nearby cities.
-On-site pharmacy services are available including an automated refill line.
-A 24/7 Nurse Advice Hotline is another resource available to our community.
-Tele-education opportunities are available for all staff members.
-Southern Bands Health Center has successfully incorporated the use of Electronic Health Records into our practice.
-Clinic hours are 7 a.m. to 6 p.m.
-Monday through Thursday and 8 a.m. to 5 p.m. on Fridays.
-We also provide services through our Battle Mountain Field Clinic twice monthly.
+Staffed by one physician, one nurse practitioner, one physician assistant, and one dentist, this AAAHC Medical Home and Dental Home accredited family practice clinic offers direct medical and dental services.
+The total number of staff consists of 42 employees.
+Visiting specialties include audiology and rheumatology.
+We also offer tele-health services including behavioral health services and rheumatology.
+Purchase/Referred Care services are also coordinated by referring to hospitals and clinics both locally and in nearby cities.
+On-site pharmacy services are available including a robotic prescription dispensing system; automated telephone refill line and mail out pharmacy services.
+A 24/7 Nurse Advice Line is another resource available to our community.
+Southern Bands Health Center uses an Electronic Health Records system with integrated Behavioral Health Services in addition to a Dental Electronic Record system.
+Clinic hours are 7:00AM to 6:00PM Monday through Thursday and 8:00AM to 5:00PM on Fridays.

 Community Health Services